MMarzCodeFellows/reading-notes/The Coder's Computer.md

 +ls projects/new-project - lists what is inside the new folder

+# **Notes on how commands are used, and which look similar to GUI File Explorer/Finder**

++The Command Line
++Basic Navigation
++About Files

 # **Comparison of “Basic” Text Editor vs Coding-Specific Text Editor vs IDE **
 +
 +